With no little green men in sight (that Roswell lies in New Mexico), Roswell Georgia abounds in sunshine and southern charm all the same.

 The modern wood and metal of Variant’s brewery makes for an interesting comparison to older breweries that lie in and around Roswell.

-Operating for just a handful of years to date, Variant is an independent craft brewery which goes beyond the usual beer standards to create some truly intriguing flavours.
+Operating for just a handful of years to date, Variant is an independent craft brewery which goes beyond the usual beer standards to create some truly intriguing flavors.

 So alongside imperial stouts, you’ll also find beers such as Compos Mentis, which is barrel-aged with vanilla in old Bourbon casks, and even an English-style barleywine.